Feuer und Eis own tour

 The fifth stage leads from Bad Tölz along country lanes and side roads with gentle ups and downs past the foot of the Sulzkopf, Rechelkopf, Luckenkopf and Kogelkopf (1279m to 1370m), via Gmund am Tegernsee and Dürnbach, from 805m above sea level around the Wendelstein (1838m) and the mountains in front of it through forests and fields down into the Mangfallebene to AU near Bad Feilnbach.

-Rosenehiem — Traunstein area
+Rosenehiem — Inzell area

 Distanz: 73 km Höhe (+): 475m Höhe (-): 330m

-Traunstein — Berchtesgaden/Königssee
+Inzell — Berchtesgaden/Königssee

 Distanz: 78 km Höhe (+): 715m Höhe (-): 790m